sensejs/sensejs/website/docs/introduction/examples.md

 ApplicationRunner.instance.start(HelloWorldApp);
 ```

-The above code is a simple hello world HTTP service that will listen at `localhost:8080`.

-Each time we send an HTTP request to `http://localhost:8080/`, an instance of `HelloWorldController` will be instantiated
-and the method `helloWorld` will be invoked.

-Then you can run this simple http service via
+You can run this simple http service via

 ```bash
 ts-node main.ts
 ```

+The above code create simple HTTP service that will listen at `localhost:8080`.

 After starting it, you shall be able to visit `http://localhost:8080/` with an HTTP client, e.g. curl, to see the
 output from this app.